Rackspace expands ANZ footprint with data centre offerings

 This additional expansion, opening late September, allows Rackspace to provide additional capacity for customers to meet their growing demands for managed cloud services.

-“We recognise the importance of the ANZ market; the increase in capacity for our flagship Australian data centre and the opening of our new facility supports our desire to continue to expand in this region,” says Dorney.
+“We recognise the importance of the ANZ market; the increase in capacity for our flagship Australian data center and the opening of our new facility supports our desire to continue to expand in this region,” says Dorney.